ufs-community/ufs-srweather-app/docs/UsersGuide/source/AQM.rst

    Please do the following to activate conda:
        > conda activate workflow_tools

-then the user should run ``conda activate regional_workflow``.
+then the user should run ``conda activate workflow_tools``.
 Otherwise, the user can continue with configuring the workflow.

 .. _AQMConfig: